-NOTE: The Perfect Humidity system is a factory installed option.
+NOTE: The Perfect Humidity system is a factory installed option which is available for size 17, 20, 24 and 28 units equipped with RTPF condenser coils.

 The Perfect Humidity dehumidification system requires a field-supplied and installed space relative humidity control device.
 This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) or a combination thermostat-humidistat control device with isolated contact set for dehumidification control.
 The humidistat is normally used in applications where a temperature control is already provided (such as a third-party Building Management System).